aisha-x/THM/Rooms/Challenges/Carnage.md

 ---
 **Q4.Without downloading the file, what is the name of the file in the zip file?**

-- in the same conversation of the first http connection, look in the content
+- In the same conversation of the first http connection, look in the content
 - ![q4 ans](https://github.com/user-attachments/assets/f34278e2-fdfb-4bab-abaf-2a3e116e09b0)